IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_network_interface_ip.html.markdown

 - `address` - (String) The IP address.If the address has not yet been selected, the value will be `0.0.0.0`.This property may add support for IPv6 addresses in the future.
 When processing a value in this property, verify that the address is in an expected format.
 If it is not, log an error.
 Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
 - `href` - (String) The URL for this reserved IP.
 - `id` - (String) The unique identifier for this reserved IP.
+- `deleted` - (List) 	If present, this property indicates the referenced resource has been deleted and provides some supplementary information.
+	Nested scheme for **deleted**:
+	- `more_info` - (String) Link to documentation about deleted resources.
 - `name` - (String) The name for this reserved IP.
 The name is unique across all reserved IPs in a subnet.
 - `resource_type` - (String) The resource type.